Multisite Setup

 Grav has built-in multisite support.
 This functionality extends the basic environment configuration, which lets you define custom environments for your production and development sites.

-A full multisite setup gives you the power to change the way how and from where Grav loads all its files.
+A full multisite setup gives you the power to change how and from where Grav loads all its files.

 Requirements for a Grav Multisite Setup